asyncapi/website/CONTRIBUTING.md

 Pull requests should have a title that follows the specification; otherwise, merging is blocked.
 If you are not familiar with the specification, simply ask maintainers to modify it.
 You can also use this cheatsheet if you want:

-- `fix: ` prefix in the title indicates that PR is a bug fix.
+- `fix: ` prefix in the title indicates that the PR is a bug fix.
 - `feat: ` prefix in the title indicates that PR is a feature.
 - `docs: ` prefix in the title indicates that PR is only related to the documentation.
 - `chore: ` prefix in the title indicates that PR is only related to cleanup in the project.